Once you form a 501(c)(3) Nonprofit Public Charity in Washington D.C., follow this guide to keep it in good standing.

 Washington D.C. nonprofits need to obtain the appropriate business license in order to operate.
 You’ll need to apply for a general business license or a charitable solicitation license.

-- General Business License: If your organization will not be soliciting charitable contributions from members of the public, you can apply for a general business license online with the Department of Consumer and Regulatory Affairs.
+- General Business License: If your organization will not be soliciting charitable contributions from members of the public, you can apply for a general business license online with the Department of Licensing and Consumer Protection

-- Charitable Solicitation License: If your organization will be applying for grants or plans to solicit contributions from members of the public, you can apply for the charitable solicitation license online with the Department of Consumer and Regulatory Affairs.
+- Charitable Solicitation License: If your organization will be applying for grants or plans to solicit contributions from members of the public, you can apply for the charitable solicitation license online with the Department of Licensing and Consumer Protection

-Contact the Department of Consumer and Regulatory Affairs for more information about business licensing:
+Contact the Department of Licensing and Consumer Protection for more information about business licensing:

 1100 4th Street, SW,